Communication is fundamental to our ability to express ourselves, and to our relationships with other people.

 People with dementia can find it difficult to concentrate in any environment, including their own home.
-If there is a lot of background noise (for example, from a TV, radio, vacuum cleaner, or traffic outside) then your chances of good communication are lessened.
 Removing or reducing distractions will substantially improve your success.
 Try shutting windows to reduce sounds from outside or turning the TV or radio down or off, remembering of course to ask the person’s permission to do so.

-You are likely to be moving and talking at a much faster pace than the person with dementia.
-When caring for someone with dementia, being patient, calm, and clear is important for two main reasons:
+When speaking to someone with dementia, being patient, calm, and clear is important for two main reasons:

 - Progressive memory loss impacts their ability to organise and express their thoughts

-- Recent memory loss causes the past to merge with the present, which creates confusion
+- The past can merge with the present, which creates confusion

 Did you know that just 7% of communication is the words we use?
 The rest is body language and tone of voice.
-Even if a person with dementia cannot follow what you’re saying, they can still pick up on these non-verbal cues – and that is why calm, conscious communication is so important when you are caring for or spending time with someone who has dementia.
+Even if a person with dementia cannot follow what you’re saying, they can still pick up on these non-verbal cues.
+That is why calm, conscious communication is so important when you are caring for or spending time with someone who has dementia.

 - Approach the person from the front and identify yourself.